-MathFactLab DIY Video-Based Professional Development Training Guide
+MathFactLab DIY Video-Based Professional Development Guide

 This is a general-purpose guide for those introducing MathFactLab to faculty or colleagues.
 It is designed so that it can be used in a variety of settings, from large group to individual.
 The below tutorial videos can be used as a training-for-the-trainer or could be shown directly to those who will be using the program.